tgstation/tgstation/.github/HARDDEL_GUIDE.md

 `var/string = "\ref[someobject]"`

 This essentially gets that object's position in memory directly.
-Unlike normal references, this doesn't count for hard deletes
+Unlike normal references, this doesn't count for hard deletes.
 You can retrieve the object in question by using `locate()`

 `var/someobject/someobj = locate(string)`

-This has some flaws however, since the bit of memory we're pointing to might change, and Fortunately we've developed a datum to handle worrying about this for you, `/datum/weakref`
+This has some flaws however, since the bit of memory we're pointing to might change, which would cause issues.
+Fortunately we've developed a datum to handle worrying about this for you, `/datum/weakref`

-You can create one using the `WEAKREF()` define, and use weakref.resolve() to retrieve the actual object
+You can create one using the `WEAKREF()` proc, and use weakref.resolve() to retrieve the actual object

 This should be used for things that your object doesn't "own", but still cares about